MCP Agents Guide: Laravel & Domain Driven Design (DDD) Rules

 π§© 2.
 Agent Structure

-Every agent lives under app/Domain/{AgentName}
+Every agent lives under app/Domain/{AgentName} and contains:

 Domain/